Using dbt for Incremental Development on Lakehouse

 );

-is executed, data will be read from the table stream and merged into the target model.
-After a successful write, the change record position of the Table Stream will automatically advance, and the latest incremental data will be automatically processed during the next dbt run
+Each time dbt run executes, data is read from the Table Stream and merged into the target model.
+After a successful write, the Table Stream's change record position advances automatically, so the next dbt run will process the latest incremental data.

-Create Processing Tasks Based on Dynamic Tables
+Create a Processing Task Based on Dynamic Tables

 Scenario Description

-Develop Model
+Develop the Model

-Create a dynamic table model named product\_grossing.sql
+Create a Dynamic Table model named product_grossing.sql.

 {{